Dates: April 6 – May 29, 2024

 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers

-- Single Accommodation in Kathmandu at the Yak and Yeti Hotel
+- Single Accommodation in Kathmandu at the Aloft Hotel

 At 27,940 feet (8,156 meters), Mt.
 Lhotse is the worlds fourth highest peak and one of the Prized 8,000m peaks.
 Lhotse is the close neighbor of Chomolangma or Mother Goddess of the Earth connected by the South Col. So much history and culture has evolved around the route up Lhotse because it shares most of the route with Everest.
 It has become an acheivable goal for many mountaineers throughout the world.
 Join the Mountain Professionals Lhotse veterans for a privately organized and led expedition to the worlds most famous mountain.
 Our trip consists of high western staff to client ratio, 1:1 Sherpa to client ratio, and a small team mentality.
 We feel that this is a huge advantage in your summit chances and is backed up by our previous high percentage of summit success.